litentry/archived-litentry-mobile-app/Readme.md

 ## Introduction

 Aggregated identity means an identity linked with accounts from different blockchains and off-chain applications/services, which represent the owner behind the accounts, and further present the owner's credibility and reputation from various aspects.
-In this proposal, we provide a governance app, with gathered participants' info integration.
+In this repo, we provide a governance app, with gathered participants' info integration.
 It could facilitate the governance process, integrate participants' more information from linked accounts on other networks, and encourage more users to join on-chain governance once we provide Litentry native token as incentives.

 With this app, we want to create a governance mobile application which could: